paluh/et-cetera/README.md

 # et-cetera

-Inversible parsers for some *nix configuration files
+Invertible parsers for some *nix configuration files